 The search for patterns, executed through a continued cycle of observation, speculation and writing, starts early.
 The method, as much as the content, marks his engagement with public issues.
 To capture his experiences, Horne kept diary notes, alongside the paraphernalia of a busy life.[ii]
 These Horne condensed into a series of popular autobiographical volumes, including The Education of Young Donald (1968), Confessions of a New Boy (1985), Portrait of an Optimist (1988) and Into the Open (2000).
 Each volume chronicles a phase of life, reading, conversations, friends, private and political passions.
 Perhaps it is this richness of primary material that has discouraged any detailed biography of Donald Horne to date, and yielded only a modest list of secondary works touching on his life and writing.

 It is risky to rely closely on self-reporting.
 Horne began publishing his chronicles in middle age, and continued intermittently until his final years.
 We all hazard selective memory when recounting youth and early ambitions.
 Yet there is an appealing openness in Horne's account of failures and flaws, a coherence in his account of a shifting worldview nestled closely within the flow of his life.
-Taken together his writings offer the self-portrait of an intellectual who, as Horne observes, is at his worst when ideological and at his best when curiosity and scepticism make him question conventional wisdom.
+Taken together his writings offer the self-portrait of an intellectual who, as Horne observes, is at his worst when ideological and at his best when curiosity and skepticism make him question conventional wisdom.

 It is instructive to trace the characteristic ideas and public arguments to emerge from each stage of a well-documented life.
 These suggest broadly four phases in the development of Horne's thinking: the early enthusiasms of student years under the influence of the philosopher John Anderson, a long period as a journalist and editor associated with causes of the political right, a shift in middle age to an interest in how culture is formed and sustained, and the final decades committed to political activism around issues of democracy and representation.

-There are important continuities, notably Horne's libertarian beliefs and sceptical view of the state.
+There are important continuities, notably Horne's libertarian beliefs and skeptical view of the state.
 There are also significant changes – not least, in recognising and promoting the possibility of public intellectuals in a culture that once seemed hostile to a public conversation.
 As a public intellectual, Horne believed in independence of judgement.
 Diana Gribble noted that Horne was capable of ‘startling moments' in which he would be persuaded by someone else's point of view and ‘completely change his mind'.[iii]
 This openness to new ideas makes it impossible to describe Donald Horne in conventional political terms.
 He was not simply a man of the right who moved to the left later in life, but someone who came slowly to a view about the role of ideas in society.
 The thinking and the journey are one.

 DONALD HORNE WAS born in Sydney in 1921, the eldest child and only son of a schoolteacher shell-shocked by service in the Great War and a mother who put aside work for family.
 He could later recall his early years in astonishing detail: the buildings and families of his early home in Muswellbrook, the books on the shelves, the ten houses of his first sixteen years, the social structure of the town with its gradations of status and influence.
 When his father transferred to a new school in Sydney, the Horne family left the Hunter Valley for life in the suburbs during the Great Depression.
 It was a caring family, but a lonely life for a talkative boy with no siblings until a teenager and few opportunities to discuss the books he loved to read.